RoseWild15/PortfolioProjects/Power BI/Telecom Customer Churn/README.md

 This project has a focus on diagnostic & prescriptive analysis, I specifically chose this telecommunication provider dataset so I could not only perform exploratory data analysis and present my findings but also analyse problems and offer strategic solutions backed by data.

+In this case the question I wanted to investigate and answer was "Why are customers leaving?"

 I began with data cleaning, followed by exploratory data analysis done in Python using Pandas and then lastly exported the cleaned csv to use in Power BI to create visualisations.

 [View Data Cleaning & EDA Code Here](TelecomCustomerChurnCleaning&EDA.ipynb)